yuvii-b/Learning-AWT/README.md

-# Learning-AWT(Login and Register Page, With MySQL JDBC)
+# Learning-AWT

-Code Repository for the purpose of learning Git CLI and Java GUI using AWT
+Code Repository for the purpose of learning Git CLI and Java GUI using AWT (Login and Register Page, With MySQL JDBC)